pyvisa/pyvisa/docs/source/introduction/resources.rst

 A resource represents an instrument, e.g. a measurement device.
 There are multiple classes derived from resources representing the different available types of resources (eg. GPIB, Serial).
-Each contains the particular set of attributes an methods that are available by the underlying device.
+Each contains the particular set of attributes and methods that are available by the underlying device.

-You do not create this objects directly but they are returned by the
+You do not create these objects directly but they are returned by the
 |open_resource| method of a |ResourceManager|.
 In general terms, there
 are two main groups derived from |Resource|, |MessageBasedResource| and
 |RegisterBasedResource|.